AccessComputing Minigrants

 • a professional development opportunity for students with disabilities, faculty, and staff to attend a conference or symposium.

-Examples of activities that have received AccessComputing funding include the following:
+Activities that have received AccessComputing funding

 • Alice in Roboland Computer Literacy Camp, coordinated by Daniela Marghitu, was a summer event hosted at Auburn University in Alabama.
 Project objectives were to promote success in computing for children with disabilities and to educate university computing students on how to work with diverse populations of students.
 Students learned about computers and the Internet; how to browse, navigate, and search the web, use the Microsoft Office software, design and publish a web page, and program computers using interactive educational applications.